-The Company's rights to the Hurricane project, which covers approximately 32,000 ha and is located 66 km north of the city of Cusco, were subject to a share purchase option agreement (the "Hurricane Option") which the Company elected to terminate by giving notice to Pembrook Copper Corp. on October 20, 2023.
-Since the signing of the Hurricane Option in April 2021, the Company made continued efforts to progress the project including achieving community access agreements with two of the local communities and completing several surface exploration programs at the Hurricane project.
-Despite these efforts, the Company determined that the complexity and expected time horizon of receiving permits for a drill campaign was prohibitive and decided to relinquish the option and continue to prioritize its flagship project, Curibaya.
+The Company's option over the Hurricane project, which covers approximately 32,000 ha and is located 66 km north of the city of Cusco, was structured as a share purchase option agreement (the "Hurricane Option") with Pembrook Copper Corp. ("Pembrook") to purchase its Peruvian subsidiary (Compañia Minera Tororume S.A.C.).
+The Company elected to terminate the Hurricane Option by giving notice to Pembrook on October 20, 2023.
+From the signing of the Hurricane Option in April 2021, the Company made continued efforts to progress the project including achieving community access agreements with two of the local communities and completing several surface exploration programs at the Hurricane project.
+Despite these efforts, the Company determined that the complexity and expected time horizon of receiving permits for a drill campaign were prohibitive and decided to relinquish the option and continue to prioritize its flagship project, Curibaya.

-The Company has written off all capitalized acquisition costs related to the Hurricane project and recorded an impairment charge in the amount of \$368,643 for the three and nine months ended September 30, 2023.
+The Company has written off all capitalized acquisition costs related to the Hurricane project and recorded an impairment charge in the amount of \$368,643 for the year ended December 31, 2023.
+The Company has also recorded a non-material provision in relation to certain procedures to wind-up the option structure which are in-process as of the date hereof and require the cooperation of the optionor.

-During the three and nine months ended September 30, 2023, the Company incurred \$36,698 and \$262,523 of exploration and evaluation costs on the Hurricane project, respectively (\$226,512 and \$511,349 for the three and nine months ended September 30, 2022, respectively).
+During the year ended December 31, 2023, the Company incurred \$263,445 of exploration and evaluation costs on the Hurricane project (\$661,402 for the year ended December 31, 2022).